dandisy/webcore/README.md

 see https://github.com/dandisy/webcore-menu for more info

-for tidiness,

-last, you can arrange Admin Page side menu in resources/views/layouts/menu.blade.php
+for tidiness, you can arrange Admin Page side menu in resources/views/layouts/menu.blade.php

-    delete generated menu items in the end of menu.blade.php

-    uncomment already prepared menu items for Pages, Posts, Banners, Presentations and Menus

-* As Admin Panel (no public site in frontend)

-#### run these command in your console, if you have schema model file

-(change YourModel to the name of your model to be generate )

-    php artisan generate:api_scaffold YourModel --fieldsFile=YourModel.json --datatables=true

-or if you want to specify field interactively in console

-    php artisan generate:api_scaffold YourModel --datatables=true

-### Running Example
+### Ready to Use

-    if you still confused with above usage instruction you can explore your self and try to install already running webcore platform as website cms
+    If you still confused with above usage instruction you can explore your self and try to install ready to use webcore sample as website cms

 download it in https://github.com/dandisy/webcore-sample